Tech Strength Lifts U.S. Stocks to New Heights

 The dollar steadied after falling for a seventh straight session Tuesday, with the WSJ Dollar Index -- which tracks the U.S. currency against a basket of 16 others -- up 0.2% from its lowest level since September.

-Elsewhere, the Stoxx Europe 600 index was up 0.5% in afternoon trading, helped by a 1.8% rise in European technology sector.
+Elsewhere, technology stocks propelled the Stoxx Europe 600 index to a 0.5% gain.
 The euro fell 0.3% against the dollar, after hitting its highest closing price in three years Tuesday.
 Some investors expect the euro to continue strengthening on the back of unexpectedly strong economic conditions.

 "Europe continues to enjoy the most important growth acceleration that we've seen in over a decade," said Alessio DeLongis, portfolio manager at OppenheimerFunds.